-- Pre-assemble indicator and twin nut, loosen but do not remove the two screws which attach left hand carriage cover. - b.
+- a Pre-assemble indicator and twin nut, loosen but do not remove the two screws which attach left hand carriage cover. - b.
 Tilt carriage cover and install rip indicator as shown.
-Tighten carriage attaching screws. - c.
-Loosen but do not remove carriage lock knob in right hand carriage cover.
+Tighten carriage attaching screws. - c Loosen but do not remove carriage lock knob in right hand carriage cover.
 Install rip indicator in the same manner.
 Tighten carriage attaching screws.

 d.
-With the fence in its normal position (next to the front table), loosen the yoke clamp handle, pull on swivel latch pin knob and rotate the yoke as shown to index the yoke 90° from the cross cut position.
+With the fence in its normal position (next to the front table) loosen the yoke lock handle, pull on the yoke pivot latch knob and rotate the yoke as shown to index the yoke 90° from the cross cut position.
 This will locate the saw blade between the motor and the fence.
-Lock the yoke by tightening the yoke clamp handle.
+Lock the yoke between the motor and the fence.
+Lock the yoke by tightening the yoke lock handle.

-e.
-Position carriage until the edge of the blade, when spun by hand, just touches the front face of the fence.
+e Position carriage until the edge of the blade, when spun by hand, just touches the front face of the fence.
 The rip-scale indicator (on the right hand side of radial arm) should now read "0" inches on upper portion of the blade "In-Rip" scale.
 If not, loosen screws and shift the indicator until it is aligned with the "0" mark, then tighten the screws.